Risk Management 101

 Hedging means taking several opposing positions at the same time.
 A trader opens a new position, a hedge, to reduce the risk that a sudden change in the price of an asset may cause to an already existing position.
 Unfavourable movements can happen in the market, and you cannot prevent them, but hedging is a kind of insurance for the capital invested in the original position, as less risk is held in one place.

 Trading activity is limited to when financial markets are open, which means you cannot open or close positions when they are closed.
-Most major financial markets will run according to the New York close, which is 9.30am to 4pm in New York’s timezone, but some markets like cryptocurrency can stay open on weekends too.
+Opening hours depend on the asset you are trading.
+Some major financial markets, such as US stocks and ETFs, run according to the New York market hours, which are 9.30am to 4pm in New York’s time zone.
+Forex markets are usually open 24 hours a day, 5 days a week, while some markets like cryptocurrency can stay open on weekends too.
 Although you can only trade during market open hours, the prices of assets can still change overnight or on weekends, and many brokers will charge swap fees to hold the position open during this time.
 This allows traders to keep trades on market for longer, in the hope that they can close their positions at an intentional, profitable level.

 How to choose the right risk management tools